-In Germany alone, around 2.5 million tonnes of non-ferrous metals were produced in 2018, which, apart from iron, includes all metals and alloys with an iron content of less than 50 percent.
+In Germany alone, around 2.5 million tons of nonferrous metals were produced in 2018.
+Apart from iron, this includes all metals and alloys with an iron content of less than 50 percent.
 Whether in the automotive industry, electrical engineering or the construction sector - the areas of application for these materials could hardly be more diverse.
 As a rule, the primary materials, i.e. ores and concentrates, are imported.
-This makes recycling and the use of secondary raw materials all the more important.
-In 2018, more than half of the raw materials for the production of non-ferrous metals in Germany were recycled metal.
+Recycling and the use of secondary raw materials are therefore all the more important.
+In 2018, more than half of the raw materials for the production of nonferrous metals in Germany were recycled metal.
 They are a good example of closed cycles.
-Because aluminium, copper and co can basically be recycled any number of times.
+This is because aluminum, copper and co. can basically be recycled any number of times.

 This is not the only reason why the importance of metal recycling will not diminish in the future.
 New technologies will continue to drive the recycling of precious raw materials.
 To this end, the Lobbe Group is continuously investing in modern and efficient solutions.
 A new plant for processing non-ferrous metals is currently being built at the Braunsbedra site.
 It significantly expands the operational portfolio of the site in Saxony-Anhalt and is a good example of a successful investment in sustainability.